Talikap/ChuckBot/README.md

 Interact with the bot on Telegram:

-Go to telegram app and search talis_chuck_bot
+Go to telegram app and search tali_chuck_bot
 Start chatting by sending: /start
 Choose a language by sending: set language <your-language>
 Get a joke: Enter a number between 1 and 101